jsdoc2md/ddata/README.md

 <a name="module_ddata.._children"></a>
 ##ddata~_children([sortBy], [min]) ⇒ <code>Array.&lt;identifier&gt;</code>
-return the identifiers which are a `memberof` this one
+return the identifiers which are a `memberof` this one.
+Exclude externals without descriptions.

 | Param | Type | Description |
 | ----- | ---- | ----------- |